mojamcpds/eisk/README.md

 EISK has a wide variety of technology samples in following key technology areas:

-ASP.NET 4.5 (and earlier) jQuery 1.7 (and earlier) Entity Framework 6.0 (and earlier) T-4 Template Visual Studio 2013 (and earlier) Choose your preferred technology versions and architectural model as listed in the EISK All-in-One page.
+* ASP.NET 4.5 (and earlier)
+* jQuery 1.7 (and earlier)
+* Entity Framework 6.0 (and earlier)
+* T-4 Template Visual Studio 2013 (and earlier)

+Choose your preferred technology versions and architectural model.

 **Boosting Up Your ASP.NET Productivity**